Tuition & Aid

 Students enrolled in Boston Public High Schools are eligible for several special scholarships.

-Martin Luther King Jr. Graduate Fellowships
+The Dr. Martin Luther King, Jr. Graduate Fellowships

 City Year MBA Scholarship